rsvp/chess/README.md

 * Do not indulge in chess to the detriment of more serious avocations.
 * Do not let little details distract you from the bigger picture.
 * Do not move pawns in front of your castled king.
+* Do not sacrifice unless something can be gained.
 * Don't over think routine moves.
 * Double-check your analysis.
 * Doubled immobile pawns are a weakness, but they offer half-open files for rooks.